-The employer appealed an unemployment insurance decision dated July 7, 2005, reference 01, that concluded the claimant was on a short-term layoff and eligible to receive unemployment insurance benefits.
-A telephone hearing was held on August 8, 2005.
-The claimant failed to participate in the hearing.
-Julia Holdridge participated in the hearing on behalf of the employer with a witness, Mary Jo Pancratz.
-Exhibit One was admitted into evidence at the hearing.
-During the hearing, the employer raised the issue that the claimant had been discharged from employment on July 27, 2005.
-Because this issue was not included on the hearing notice and no fact-finding determination has been made, the issue is remanded to the Agency to investigate and make a determination.
+The employer appealed an unemployment insurance decision dated July 27, 2006, reference 01, that concluded the claimant was on a short-term layoff and was available for work.
+A telephone hearing was held on August 22, 2006.
+The parties were properly notified about the hearing.
+The claimant participated in the hearing.
+Julie Heidersheit participated in the hearing on behalf of the employer with a witness, Mary Jo Pancretz.
+Exhibits One through Four were admitted into evidence at the hearing.